evanshortiss/env-var/API.md

 This function has two behaviours:

-1. Calling with a string argument will make it read that value from the environment
+1. Passing a string argument will read that value from the environment
-2. If no string argument is passed it will return the entire environment object
+2. If no argument is passed it will return the entire environment object

 Examples: